msongz/stopMotion/README.md

 ### Usage & Installation:
-  - put the jsx to <i class="icon-folder-open"></i> /ae installation folder/support file/script/
+  - put the jsx to :open_file_folder: /ae installation folder/support file/script/

   or

-  - put the jsx to <i class="icon-folder-open"></i> /ae installation folder/support file/script/ScriptUI Panels/ if you would like it dockable
+  - put the jsx to :open_file_folder: /ae installation folder/support file/script/ScriptUI Panels/ if you would like it dockable

   then